 - 6.1 There are no financial implications associated within this report. - 6.2 The costs of recovery of Housing Benefit overpayment debts are provided for within approved budgets. - 6.3 The Council receives from the Department of Work and Pensions benefits subsidy on those payments which are identified as housing benefit overpayments.
 The rate of subsidy varies dependent on the classification of the overpayment.
-In addition should the Council recover the full or any part of an overpayment then those recovered monies can be retained by the Council. - 6.4 The out-turn for 2008/09 to show that the amount of "surplus" arising from the recovery of Housing Benefit overpayments, arising as explained in paragraph 3.8 is £140,930.
-(2007/08 surplus was £125,550) This "surplus" contributes to the cost of administering the Benefits service.
+In addition should the Council recover the full or any part of an overpayment then those recovered monies can be retained by the Council. - 6.4 The out-turn for 2009/10 to show that the amount of "surplus" arising from the recovery of Housing Benefit overpayments, arising as explained in paragraph 3.8 is currently being calculated and is unavailable at present, (2008/09 surplus was £140,930) This "surplus" contributes to the cost of administering the Benefits service.